NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

     --num-iterations 10                           \
     --clean-match-files-prefix ba/run             \
     --heights-from-dem mosaic_ba.tif              \
-    --heights-from-dem-weight 0.25                \
+    --heights-from-dem-weight 0.1                 \
-    --heights-from-dem-robust-threshold 0.25      \
+    --heights-from-dem-robust-threshold 0.1       \
     --remove-outliers-params '75.0 3.0 20 20'     \
-    --max-pairwise-matches 10000                  \
+    --max-pairwise-matches 20000                  \
     -o ba_other_intrinsics/run

 The values for ``--heights-from-dem-weight`` and ``--heights-from-dem-robust-threshold`` were chosen to be smaller than what is used for the ``--robust-threshold``, which is 0.5.
 That because the DEM is not perfect, and we don't want to overfit to it.

-The DEM-related weights can be increased to make the solution move more towards the DEM.
+This solver is sensitive to the heights-from-dem weight and robust threshold used above.
+These should be decreased if the DEM is not reliable, and increased otherwise.
 See :numref:`heights_from_dem` for more details, and :numref:`bundle_adjust` for the documentation of all options above.

 .. figure:: images/kaguya_intrinsics_opt_example.png
    :name: kaguya_intrinsics_opt_example